carlabraeuer/learning-python/rosalind/intro.md

 example pythagoras_square(a, b)
 print(example)
 ```
 Then I started the exercise and downloaded the dataset and got **919 866**.
 I exchanged **a** and **b** of the second part of my code with those numbers.
 Then because apparently I also can't write, it gave me an error.
-I realized i missed the "=", so I added that.
+I realized I missed the "=" after example, so I added that.
 The final code looked like this:
 ```python
 def pythagoras_square(a, b):
     c = (a**2 + b**2)